brainspill3r/hunt/README.md

 ### 💾 Data Synchronization

-- A **PostgreSQL database** is used to store collected scan results and information.
+- A **PostgreSQL database** is used to store collected scan results and information.(only for the ad-hoc subdomain-exploting.go tool)
 - Multiple **Vultr VPS instances** are set up, each responsible for scanning different targets.
 - A **primary VPS** acts as the central repository, **rsyncing** data from all scanning VPS instances every night.
 This helps consolidate data without performing scans from a single IP address, which could lead to bans or rate limits.
 - The setup was designed to be **cost-effective**, maintaining continuous scanning for around **$100/month**.